What Are Psilocybin Mushrooms?

 - Excessive sweating

 Continued use of Magic Mushrooms can create long-term psychosis.
-Research by the Johns Hopkins University School of Medicine has found that even one strong dose of Psilocybin Mushrooms can alter a person’s personality for more than a year, and perhaps permanently.
+Research by the Johns Hopkins University School of Medicine has found that even 1 strong dose of Psilocybin Mushrooms can alter a person’s personality for more than a year and perhaps permanently.